apache/hawq-docs/install/install-ambari.md

     Click **Next** to continue.

-17. \(Optional.\) On the Customize Services page, you can can change various configuration options for the Pivotal HDB cluster:
+17. \(Optional.\) On the Customize Services page, you can can change various configuration options for the HAWQ cluster:
     1. Click the **HAWQ** service page, **Configs** tab.
     2. Select Advanced hawq-site to customize the HAWQ cluster properties.
 The following table describes a subset of properties that can be customized.